-In her free time, you can find Michelina surfing, fishing, or searching for reptiles on a hike!
+In her free time, you can find Michelina surfing, roller skating, fishing, or searching for reptiles on a hike!
 She is a lover of ALL nature, from spiders to leopard sharks.
-She also loves to cook, explore, and spend time with family, friends, and her cat; Cricket and her snake; Happy.
+She also loves to cook, explore, and spend time with family, friends, her cat named Cricket, and her snake named Happy.

 I’m thrilled to be joining the Clairemont neighborhood and the greater High Tech High community alongside my husband and four children.
 We all look forward to making San Diego our new home.

 Erica will be joining the High Tech Mesa organization as the English Learner Coordinator.

 She was born and raised in Texas and is a recent transplant.
 Erica has been in education for over 20 years.
 Before joining the High Tech Team, she taught multiple grade levels from early childhood to adult learners.
 Some of her most memorable work has been working on diverse campuses with students and families at a Migrant School, Gifted and Talented school and as a founding member of an International Baccalaureate PYP during candidacy and authorization.
 She has served various educational roles: Teacher, Job Embedded Trainer, District Math Coach, District Instructional Coach, and Independent Educational Consultant.